Salam Farmandeh: Mass performance at Azadi Stadium

 On May 26, 2022, there was a large gathering in Azadi Stadium and Sports Complex in Western Tehran and its surrounding areas where some tens of thousands attended together with their children to perform the song in a choir orchestrated by the professional artists live.
 State media reported the gathering to be 100,000 in size.

 Chanting in other locations

 Globally, this song is known as 'Salam Ya Mahdi'.
-The song has been also chanted in countries other than Iran according to news outlets and published content on social media.
+The song has been also chanted in other countries according to news outlets and published content on social media.